January in Barcelona 2026

 Chinese New Year

-The Chinese New Year celebration in Barcelona, held around Passeig Lluís Companys, near Arc de Triomf, is a condensed version of the 15-day Chinese festival.
-Chinese New Year in 2025 begins on the 29th of January, marking the first new moon of the lunar calendar, however in Barcelona, main celebrations will be held on the 25th of January.
-This year honours the Wood Snake, an animal symbolising wisdom, intuition, and charm.
+The Chinese New Year celebration in Barcelona, held around Passeig Lluís Companys near Arc de Triomf, is a condensed version of the traditional 15-day Chinese festival.
+Chinese New Year in 2026 begins on the 17th of February, marking the first new moon of the lunar calendar; however, in Barcelona, the dates for the main celebrations are TBD.
+This year honours the Fire Horse, an animal symbolising energy, passion, and bold determination.

 It’s a moment for the city’s multicultural community to come together and celebrate the start of the Lunar New Year, a festival with deep significance in Chinese culture.
 This celebration beautifully blends Catalan and Chinese customs, showcasing the rich cultural traditions of both communities.
 It allows people to experience a unique cross-cultural exchange through lively performances, parades, and diverse culinary offerings in one afternoon.